Xero (company): Funding

 Xero transitioned to a sole listing on the ASX on 5 February 2018, delisting from the NZX on 2 February 2018.
-In September 2019, the market capitalisation of Xero on the ASX exceeded NZ$10 billion, and it was ranked as the third most valuable publicly-listed New Zealand company.
+In September 2019, the market capitalisation of Xero on the ASX exceeded NZ$10 billion, and it was ranked as the third most valuable publicly listed New Zealand company.

 Xero has also received funding from various investors.
 In 2009, it received NZ$23 million of funding led by MYOB founder, Craig Winkler.
 It raised an additional NZ$4 million in 2010 from Peter Thiel's Valar Ventures who also invested an additional US$16.6 million in February 2012.
 It raised $49 million in a funding round in November 2012 with the largest amounts coming from Peter Thiel and Matrix Capital.
 The company raised more than $100 million at a valuation of approximately $1.4 billion on the NZE by May 2013.
 This valuation was before receiving an additional NZ$180 million from Thiel and Matrix in October 2013, bringing total funding to more than $230 million.
 Xero raised an additional $100 million from Accel and $10.8 million from Matrix Capital on 25 February 2015.
 On 5 October 2018, Xero announced a settlement of US$300 million in convertible notes, more than previously raised by a New Zealand or Australian company not listed in the United States.
-As a result, the company was awarded 'best hybrid' deal of 2018 by Finance Asia.